-Sift the wholewheat and buckwheat flour into a separate bowl.
+Sift the flours, baking powder and salt into a mixing bowl.

 In a separate bowl, beat the egg with the milk and oil until thoroughly combined.

 Add the wet ingredients to the dry ingredients and mix until there are no visible traces of flour.